-Name Position Officer Since Daniel E. Bitzer CEO and President of the Company and the Bank January 1, 2017 Jefra A. Groendyk Executive Officer March 8, 2018 Cynthia S. Kole Executive Officer March 8, 2018 Matthew J. Morgan CFO and Secretary / Treasurer of the Company and the Bank January 1, 2015 Steven K. Piper Executive Officer March 8, 2018
+Name Position Officer Since Daniel E. Bitzer CEO and President of the Company and the Bank January 1, 2017 Jefra A. Groendyk Executive Vice President of the Company and the Bank March 8, 2018 Cynthia S. Kole Executive Vice President of the Company and the Bank March 8, 2018 Matthew J. Morgan Senior Vice President, CFO and Secretary / Treasurer of the Company and the Bank January 1, 2015 Steven K. Piper Executive Vice President of the Company and the Bank March 8, 2018